stacjstaton/ai-project2-flight-delay-predictions/README.md

 ## Running this Project

 All code is authored in Python within Jupyter Notebooks.
-You will need to be able to run the notebooks locally with an IDE like VSCode or with Google Collab.
+You must run the notebooks locally with an IDE like VSCode or Google Collab.

 ## Findings and Additional Analysis

-At present, the Random Forest model is most accurate, with an accuracy score of 66.2%.
-XGBoost came in at a close second at 65.7%.
+Currently, the Random Forest model is the most accurate, with an accuracy score of 66.2%.
+XGBoost came in at a close second at 65.6%.

-While these accuracies are decent, the project team would like to further refine the models.
-This could include further refinement on the feature engineering and hyperparameter tuning.
+While these accuracies are decent, the project team would like to refine the models further using feature engineering and hyperparameter tuning techniques.

 ## Dataset Documentation